-Employees should be trained on the organization's policy, ways to mitigate the risk of violence, on spotting violence about to occur and how to handle violent situations.
+Employees should be trained on the organization's policy, ways to mitigate the risk of violence, methods for spotting violence about to occur, and ways to handle violent situations.
 Depending on the company and the position a particular employee holds, the appropriate course of action may differ in handling violent situations.
 For example, a retail clerk and a police officer would follow very different protocols when faced with a violent situation in the course of performing their job duties.
-While retail employee would be expected to avoid violence at all cost, the police officer would likely confront a violent situation.
+While the retail employee would be expected to avoid violence at all cost, the police officer would likely confront a violent situation.

 - Los Angeles police officers faced the task of quelling riots in 1992 after a jury acquitted four LAPD officers accused of beating African-American truck driver Rodney King.

-- Terrorist attacks on government offices such as the Oklahoma City bombing in 1995, the bombing of the USS Cole in 2000 and the September 11 airline hijackings and subsequent crashes in 2001 can all be classified as workplace violence.
-The September 11 attacks constituted workplace violence for airline employees, business travelers, Pentagon staff and World Trade Center employees.
+- Terrorist attacks on government properties, such as the Oklahoma City bombing in 1995, the bombing of the USS Cole in 2000, and the September 11 airline hijackings and subsequent crashes in 2001, can all be classified as workplace violence.
+The September 11 attacks constituted workplace violence for airline employees, business travelers, Pentagon staff, and World Trade Center employees.